Skip to main content

 Important Safety Information

-CONTRAINDICATIONS: CIMERLI® is contraindicated in patients with ocular or periocular infections or known hypersensitivity to ranibizumab products or any of the excipients in CIMERLI®.
-Hypersensitivity reactions may manifest as severe intraocular inflammation
+CONTRAINDICATIONS: CIMERLI® (ranibizumab-eqrn) is contraindicated in patients with ocular or periocular infections or known hypersensitivity to ranibizumab products or any of the excipients in CIMERLI®.
+Hypersensitivity reactions may manifest as severe intraocular inflammation.

-• Endophthalmitis and Retinal Detachments: Intravitreal injections, including those with ranibizumab products, have been associated with endophthalmitis and retinal detachments.
+• Endophthalmitis and Retinal Detachments: Intravitreal injections, including those with ranibizumab products, have been associated with endophthalmitis, retinal detachment, and iatrogenic traumatic cataract.
 Proper aseptic injection technique should always be utilized when administering CIMERLI®.
-Patients should be monitored following the injection to permit early treatment, should an infection occur
+In addition, patients should be monitored following the injection to permit early treatment, should an infection occur

-• Increases in Intraocular Pressure: Increases in intraocular pressure (IOP) have been noted both pre-injection and post-injection (at 60 minutes) with ranibizumab products.
+• Increases in Intraocular Pressure: Increases in intraocular pressure have been noted both pre-injection and post-injection (at 60 minutes) while being treated with ranibizumab products.
 Monitor intraocular pressure prior to and following intravitreal injection with CIMERLI® and manage appropriately

 • Thromboembolic Events: Although there was a low rate of arterial thromboembolic events (ATEs) observed in the ranibizumab clinical trials, there is a potential risk of ATEs following intravitreal use of VEGF inhibitors.
 ATEs are defined as nonfatal stroke, nonfatal myocardial infarction, or vascular death (including deaths of unknown cause)